• Skip to primary navigation

 🥡 Storage

-These green apple monsters are best served immediately after making them, but if you have leftovers, here are some tips for storing them:
+Best served immediately after making them, but if you have leftovers, here are some tips for storing them:

-Assemble Later - If you want to prepare the ingredients ahead of time, you can cut the apples, strawberries, and pumpkin seeds and store them separately in the refrigerator until you're ready to assemble the monsters.
+Assemble Later - If you want to prepare the ingredients ahead of time, you can cut the apples, strawberries, and pumpkin seeds and store them separately in the fridge until you're ready to assemble the monsters.
 When you're ready to serve, simply spread the Biscoff spread onto the apple quarters and add the toppings.

 😋More Halloween recipes